 The Locals Are Disappearing

 Every year, the chances of seeing these beautiful creatures get smaller and smaller.
 So I take advantage of seeing them when I can!
 This family was a little camera shy and kept moving further away from me the more I stood my ground.
 But it was still a nice thing to see.

-A quick stop in Rhyolite, then off to Eddie World for fuel, food, and candy.
+A quick stop in Rhyolite, then off to Eddies World for fuel, food, and candy.
 Especially candy.
-Eddie World has candy from my childhood.
+Eddies World has candy from my childhood.
 Even the candy cigarettes!
 I always stop there for a standing order of licorice sticks and a few bags of Good-n-Plenty (pound bags!).
 Then straight home before it started to get dark and the roads iced over again…